jerk1022/looker_content_cleanup_automation/README.md

 1. Get two query IDs which run a System Activity query to identify content unused in the past 90 days and content deleted more than 90 days ago, respectively.
 2. Run both queries to get data for unused content and deleted content.
-3. Soft delete unused content
+3. Soft delete unused content.
-4. Permanently delete content in Trash folder
+4. Permanently delete content in Trash folder.
+   - Dashboards will be backed up to a GCS bucket before being deleted.
+Backups are not available for Looks.
 5. Send two emails containining the soft deleted and permanently deleted content in CSV format.
-   1. Delivery format can be updated on [line 185 of main.py](../looker_content_cleanup_automation/main.py#L185) to any of the [accepted formats](https://developers.looker.com/api/explorer/4.0/methods/ScheduledPlan/scheduled_plan_run_once).
+   - Delivery format can be updated on [line 185 of main.py](../looker_content_cleanup_automation/main.py#L185) to any of the [accepted formats](https://developers.looker.com/api/explorer/4.0/methods/ScheduledPlan/scheduled_plan_run_once).

 The script is currently in dry run / safe mode to avoid accidental content deletions while setting up this automation.
 This means the soft delete and hard delete functions are commented out in `main.py` (`soft_delete_dashboard`, `soft_delete_look`, `hard_delete_dashboard`, `hard_delete_look`).